Family Sponsorship Program & Requirements

 Sponsoring a parent and grandparent can be done through two programs.
-For permanent residence, the Family Class Program and for temporary residence Parent & Grandparent Super Visa program.
+For permanent residence, the parent & grandparent sponsorship program under the Family Class Program and for temporary residence Parent & Grandparent Super Visa program.
 In order to sponsor a parent/grandparent, the sponsor must be residing in Canada to submit an application while the applicant can be either in Canada or abroad at the time of application.
 Both types of applications i.e. permanent residence application and temporary residence application can be applied simultaneously.
 These applications can be submitted online on Immigration, Refugees and Citizen Canada (IRCC) website or can be filed a paper-based application through Visa Application Centres (VAC) to the relevant Canadian High Commissions, Embassies or Consulates as per the nationality of an applicant or his/her current country of residence.

 Proof of financial support for parents/grandparents is requisite to carry out the sponsorship.
 The Super Visa program allows parents & grandparents a Temporary Resident Visa (TRV) for a long time visitor.
 This enables them to obtain a multiple visit visa up to 10 years.
 In some cases parents/grandparents from a visa exempt may also require a super visa to stay for the longer duration of up to 2 years, depending on their nationality.